Optimal model averaging forecasting in high-dimensional survival analysis: Simulation analysis

 To assess the performance of the proposed two-step model averaging methods, we conducted simulations with two objectives.
-The first objective is to compare the proposed new screening procedure (FMV) with some existing ones for constructing candidate models for averaging; these include marginal correlation screening (SIS; Fan and Lv 2008), nonparametric independence screening (NIS; Fan, Feng, and Song 2011), sure independent ranking and screening (SIRS; Zhu et al. 2011), quantile-adaptive screening (QAS; He, Wang, and Hong 2013) and the fused Kolmogorov filter screening (FKS; Mai and Zou 2015).
-The second objective is to compare the proposed model averaging method with the classical weight selection-based model averaging methods and the penalized variable selection methods; these include model averaging with the Akaike information criterion under the restriction $\sum\limits_{k=1}^{10}\omega_k=1$ (MAIC), model averaging with the Bayesian information criterion under the restriction $\sum\limits_{k=1}^{10}\omega_k=1$ (MBIC), FMV-based model averaging with the delete-one Mallows criterion under the restriction $\sum\limits_{k=1}^{10}\omega_k=1$ (MCV1), FMV-based model averaging with the delete-one Mallows criterion without the restriction $\sum\limits_{k=1}^{10}\omega_k=1$ (MCV2), the Lasso method (Tibshirani 1996), the group lasso procedure (Glasso; Yuan and Lin 2006), the penalized regression by SCAD approach (Fan and Li 2001), and the penalized regression by the MCP approach (Zhang 2010).
+The first objective is to compare the proposed new screening procedure (BJS) with some existing ones for constructing candidate models for averaging; these include quantile-adaptive screening (QAScen; He et al. 2013), survival rank correlation screening (RCS$_{\rm cen}$; Song et al. 2014), survival conditional quantile screening (CQS$_{\rm cen}$; Wu and Yin 2015), survival sure independent ranking and screening (SIRS$_{\rm cen}$; Zhou and Zhu 2017).
+The second objective is to compare the proposed model averaging method with the classical weight selection-based model averaging methods and the penalized variable selection methods in the reduced variable space selected by the proposed new screening procedure (BJS); these include model averaging with the Buckley-James based Akaike information criterion under the restriction $\sum_{k=1}^{K}\omega_k=1$ (MAIC), model averaging with the Buckley-James based Bayesian information criterion under the restriction $\sum_{k=1}^{K}\omega_k=1$ (MBIC), BJS-based model averaging through the delete-one cross-validation criterion with the restriction $\sum_{k=1}^{K}\omega_k=1$ and a pre-specified $K$ (MCV1), BJS-based model averaging with the delete-one cross-validation criterion without the restriction $\sum_{k=1}^{K}\omega_k=1$ and using a pre-specified $K$ (MCV2), BJS-based model averaging with delete-one cross-validation without the restriction $\sum_{k=1}^{K}\omega_k=1$ (MCV3), attempting to optimize the choice of $K$ by the proposed cross-validation; the Buckley-James based Lasso method (Tibshirani 1996), the Buckley-James based group lasso procedure (Glasso; Yuan and Lin 2006), the penalized Buckley-James regression by SCAD approach (Fan and Li 2001), and the penalized Buckley-James regression by the MCP approach (Zhang 2010).
+The selection of tuning parameters in variable selection methods will influence the performance of estimation.
+Over a grid of values for the regularization parameter lambda, we specify the optimal tuning parameter for both MCP- or SCAD-penalized regression models in R package $ncvreg$ and Lasso penalty in R package $glmnet$ by $k$(=10)-fold cross validation.
+We used the R package $grplasso$ and used the $k$(=5)-fold cross-validation procedure.